 She never had any friends.

-Rio came to this epiphany, which she realized after doing something so carefree.
+Rio came to this epiphany only after doing something so carefree.

 The only company she had in the cave was the sounds of water droplets cascading down the stalactites then creating ripples as they hit the surface of the lake.

 Her mood spiraled down.
-She felt like she stayed long enough.
-With a stroke of her arms assisted with quick paddle kicks, Rio glided herself across the lake's surface until she could take a step out of the lake.
-She used her hands to scrape off most of the water from her skin and wring out most of the water absorbed by her hair as she walked back to where she left the rest of her clothes.
-When she considered herself to be dry enough, she put her sweater, stretch pants and sandals back on then returned to where she last left off before making this detour, walking this time.
+She stayed long enough.
+With a stroke of her arms assisted by quick paddle kicks, Rio glided herself across the lake's surface until she could take a step out of the lake.
+She scraped off most of the water from her skin and wrung out most of the water absorbed by her hair as she walked back to where she left the rest of her clothes.
+When she considered herself to be dry enough, she put on her sweater, stretch pants and shinobi boots then returned to where she left off before making this detour, walking this time.

 As she walked the streets, crossing roads and intersections while glancing at what the town had to offer, Rio kept her distance from most people whenever possible.
 She passed through an arcade, clothing stores and many restaurants, each one specializing in serving different varieties of cuisine.
 She stopped to look at one that appeared to use a bigger venue than the others.

-Trattoria Ponzos?
-I think the food there is from Italia.
-Must very expensive there too.
+「Trattoria Ponzos?
+I think the food there is from Italya.
+It looks very expensive there too.」

 During her exploration around town, Rio caught sight of what seemed to be a familiar entrance.
 It was one of the many gaps in between the mass of structures that spread throughout the town.

 With the sun still being out around this time of day, the alleyways no longer resembled a dark place where anything could happen.
-Still, the narrow corridors and unclean environment depicted the alleyways to appear as an unsafe place to a point.
+Still, the narrow corridors and unclean environment depicted the alleyways to appear as an unsafe place to some extent.
 Despite that, it was also in the alleyways that Rio felt her [Influence] may not cause unnecessary trouble.

 This was why Rio took a bit of time to pursue Fenris then Lucas after she killed the Knights of Viola, who all stood in her way.
 She needed to dispose of the bodies first before dealing with the alleyway's maze-like structure.
 Looking at the scene now with a little bit of sunlight, Rio began to ponder when will the local authorities start investigating the Knight's disappearance.
 Will the dried blood be suitable evidence?
 What about the dumpster?
 The clean bisection it received would surely be suspicious.

 Her thoughts to herself were interrupted when Rio discovered that she was no longer alone.
 Turning herself around, Rio found a quartet of troublemakers behind her.
 They consisted of four young men, each with different builds and ethnicity.
-None of them wore the same choice of clothing, but it still felt like they were uniform.
-A combination of beanies, baseball caps, jackets, jerseys, baggy pants and rubber shoes was what these hooligans wore.
+None of them wore the same choice of clothing, but their combinations of beanies, baseball caps, jackets, jerseys, baggy pants and rubber shoes gave these hooligans a sense of uniform.